kanapadze/synthesia-midi-conversion/README.md

 * Finale 2014 supports both TIF and BMP files (both greyscale and B/W bitmaps).
 I personally use single-page LZW-compressed B/W TIFs at 150 DPI, because they are pretty small (use Levels tool from Photoshop to adjust brightness).

+* Use `Measures` button and `Insert Measure Stack` in the context menu to insert missing bars.
+Make sure all time signatures are correct.
+If bar slows down in the end, its duration may be wrong.
+Reset bar to a proper timing (4/4, 2/4, etc.) using context menu of the `Time Signature Tool`.